Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Quasiperiodic motions in the planar three-body problem

 After the reduction by the symmetry of rotation and far from elliptic singularities, the phase space of the secular Hamiltonian contains a positive measure of Lagrangian diophantine invariant tori.
 The claim relies on a sophisticated version of KAM theorem, which is proved using a normal form theorem due to Herman.
 More specifically Féjoz proved the following theorem \begin{theorems} In a rotating frame of reference, there are integers $k \ge 1$ and $d \ge 1$ and real numbers $\delta >0$ and $\tau \ge 1$ such that inside the perturbing region $\dot \Pi_\delta^{k + d(\tau + 4)}$ a positive measure of quasiperiodic Lagrangian tori of $H^d_\pi$ survive in the dynamics of the planar three-body problem.\footnote{Moreover, for any fixed masses, the set of quasiperiodic Lagrangian tori has positive Lebesgue measure.} \end{theorems}

-In what follows, we will use the previous theorem as a blackbox to prove the existence of weakly asymptotically quasiperiodic solutions associated with the Hamiltonian of the planar three-body problem plus comet (see Theorem \ref{Thmcomet}).
+In the following section, we will use Theorem \ref{Jacques} as a black box in the proof of the existence of weakly asymptotically quasiperiodic solutions associated with the Hamiltonian of the planar three-body problem plus celestial body (see Theorem~\ref{Thmcomet}).